-We collect information about your Malwarebytes® license.
+We collect information about your Malwarebytes license.

 Exception #3: If someone buys us or we go bankrupt, your information may be transferred to someone else.

-We may disclose PII to government agencies, law enforcement officials, and private parties as we, in our sole discretion, believe necessary: (1) to satisfy or comply with any applicable law, regulation or legal process; (2) to respond to lawful requests, including subpoenas, warrants or court orders; (3) to protect our property, rights and safety and the rights, property and safety of third parties or the public in general; and (4) to prevent or stop activity we consider to be illegal or unethical.
+We may disclose personal information to government agencies, law enforcement officials, and private parties as we, in our sole discretion, believe necessary: (1) to satisfy or comply with any applicable law, regulation or legal process; (2) to respond to lawful requests, including subpoenas, warrants or court orders; (3) to protect our property, rights and safety and the rights, property and safety of third parties or the public in general; and (4) to prevent or stop activity we consider to be illegal or unethical.

 Exception #4: If the government asks for your information, we may comply.

-We may share your PII with third-party sites or platforms, such as social networking sites, but only if you have expressly requested that we do so.
+We may share your personal information with third-party sites or platforms, such as social networking sites, but only if you have expressly requested that we do so.

 Exception #5: If you post your information in one of our forums or on the blog, well, that's public.